ChuckMcKyes/mechcalc-python/README.md

 but Python 3.9.0 does not appear to work on Windows 10.

 Debian requires python3-wxgtk to be installed via your package manager.
-The version as of this writing is python3-wxgtk4.0-4.0.4+dfsg-2.
+For example, on a Raspberry Pi 4 as of this writing, the version is python3-wxgtk4.0-4.0.4+dfsg-2.

 This python script can be run using "python3 -m mechcalc" on the command line or by creating a shortcut.